ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+were white men in disguise, and thinks
+there is no possibility of detecting them.
 How touching is the tribute of Hon.
 Thomas II.
 Benton to his mother&#x27;s in
 fluence : &quot; My mother asked me never